floorin/oracle_php/README.md

 *Of course, you need to have enabled OCI8 php extension.*

-Simple example how to use:
+Very basic example how to use:
 Create an oracle table:
 ```sql
 CREATE TABLE EMPLOYEE